legendaryl713/academic-page/content/authors/admin/_index.md

 # Status emoji
 status:
-  icon: ✈️
+  icon:

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Undergraduate Student and Research Assistant
+role: Graduate Student and Research Assistant

 # Organizations/Affiliations to show in About widget
 organizations: